A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 has also painted William Faulkner, Barry Hannah, Shelby

 Foote 2005 poster.
-Son of MS artist Miriam Wilson.
+Son of Mississippi artist Miriam Wilson

 Photo courtesy of Baxter Knowlton